roylee0704/hello-k8/run-my-nginx/README.md

 A deployment with 2 replicas of nginx.
 Then, expose pods to `Service: ClusterIP` to demonstrate east-west communications.
 Each nginx container has port:80.

-### Observations

-1. Due to volatility of IP address in Pods (they died), port is being used as the sole bridge for communication.
+Due to volatility of IP address in Pods (they died), port is being used as the sole bridge for communication.

 ### Getting Started